Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: The Properties of Ly Emitters at

 The composite Ly$\alpha$ profile of our $z\simeq5-6$ Ly$\alpha$ emitters is shown in the top panel of Fig.~\ref{fig:comp_spec} as the black solid line.
 We see its Ly$\alpha$ peak at a relatively large velocity offset ($\Delta v_{{\rm Ly}\alpha}=230$~km~s$^{-1}$), similar to that of many of the individual spectra shown in Fig~\ref{fig:vo_lyaew}.
-We find only a small portion of emission at the line center -- the fraction of Ly$\alpha$ flux emitted within $\pm100$~km~s$^{-1}$ of the systemic redshift is $9$~per~cent.
-The result suggests that the strongest Ly$\alpha$ emitters (EW $>40$~\AA) at $z\simeq5-6$ may be uniformly covered by dense neutral hydrogen ($N_{\rm HI}\simeq10^{19}-10^{20}$~cm$^{-2}$ assuming an expanding shell model; e.g., \citealt{Hashimoto2015,Verhamme2015}).
-Such dense H~{ I} columns are optically thick to LyC emission \citep[e.g.,][]{Verhamme2015}, indicating that strong Ly$\alpha$ emitters at $z>5$ may have neutral gas distributions that do not facilitate large LyC escape fractions.
-This is significantly different from lower redshifts where strong Ly$\alpha$ emitters are closely linked to LyC leakage \citep[e.g.,][]{Steidel2018,Fletcher2019,Flury2022,Naidu2022,Pahl2023} and have Ly$\alpha$ profiles that reveal low density H~{ I} columns (e.g., \citealt{Erb2014,Rivera-Thorsen2017,Vanzella2018,Jaskot2019,Izotov2021,Matthee2021}; Tang et al. in prep.).
-This is clearly seen in the bottom panel of Fig.~\ref{fig:comp_spec}, where the composite shows strong Ly$\alpha$ peaking near the line center, with half of the flux emitted within $\pm100$~km~s$^{-1}$ of the systemic redshift.
+We find only a small portion of emission at the line center -- the fraction of Ly$\alpha$ flux emitted within $\pm100$~km~s$^{-1}$ of the systemic redshift (the so-called ``Ly$\alpha$ central escape fraction''; e.g., \citealt{Naidu2022}) is $9$~per~cent.
+The result suggests that the strongest Ly$\alpha$ emitters (EW $>40$~\AA) at $z\simeq5-6$ may be uniformly covered by dense neutral hydrogen ($N_{\rm HI}\simeq10^{19}-10^{20}$~cm$^{-2}$ assuming an expanding shell model, e.g., \citealt{Hashimoto2015,Verhamme2015}, or equivalently the total H~{ I} column density $\simeq10^{19}-10^{20}$~cm$^{-2}$ assuming a clumpy slab model, e.g., \citealt{Li2022b}).
+Such H~{ I} column densities are optically thick to LyC emission \citep[e.g.,][]{Verhamme2015}, indicating that strong Ly$\alpha$ emitters at $z>5$ may have neutral gas distributions that do not facilitate large LyC escape fractions.
+This is significantly different from lower redshifts where strong Ly$\alpha$ emitters are closely linked to LyC leakage \citep[e.g.,][]{Steidel2018,Fletcher2019,Flury2022,Naidu2022,Pahl2023} and have Ly$\alpha$ profiles that reveal low H~{ I} column densities \citep[e.g.,][]{Erb2014,Rivera-Thorsen2017,Vanzella2018,Jaskot2019,Izotov2021,Matthee2021}.
+This is clearly seen in the bottom panel of Fig.~\ref{fig:comp_spec}, where the composite shows strong Ly$\alpha$ peaking near the line center, with half of the flux emitted within $\pm100$~km~s$^{-1}$ of the systemic redshift \citep{Tang2024}.